Accounting with a tax advisor: The differences, advantages and disadvantages

 Some of the main reasons why working with a tax advisor is worthwhile include:

 With a tax advisor at your side, you can concentrate on your core business.
-Whether you the Take over bookkeeping from a tax advisor lets or only outsource individual tasks — clear agreements and digital interfaces minimize your effort.
+Whether you let a tax advisor do the bookkeeping or just outsource individual tasks — clear agreements and digital interfaces will minimize your workload. - Individual tax advice

-Which tasks your tax advisor takes on depends on your needs.
-You can let a tax advisor do the bookkeeping or just delegate individual areas — such as the annual financial statements or payslip.
+The tasks that your tax advisor performs depend on your needs.
+You can let the tax advisor do all of the bookkeeping or just delegate individual areas — such as the annual financial statements or payslip.

 The following sections provide you with an overview of all areas that your tax advisor can take care of.